bengtmartensson/GlobalCovfefe/README.md

 For the configuration of the IrSender and, optionally, the learner, see the documenation of Infrared4Arduino.

+### Signaling LEDs
+The library supports up to three LEDs, indicating the present operating mode.
+These are defined in `config.h` by assigning pin numbers (denoting pins that make "something" light up when make high) to CPP symobls.
+This is highly recommended for problem solving and debugging.

 ## Modules

 GlobalCache devices advertise their configuration with the `getdevices` command.